pgruetter/sdl-docs/docs/getting-started/setup.md

 This creates a folder in the current directory named *data* and then executes a simple data pipeline that downloads two files from two different websites into that directory.

-When the execution is complete, you should see them in the *data* folder.
+When the execution is complete, you should see the two files in the *data* folder.
 Wonder what happened ?
 You will create the data pipeline that does just this in the first steps of this guide.

 **Congratulations!** You're now all setup!
 Head over to the next step to analyse these files...